-For the fall: mark your calendar for our Tuesday, October 23 noontime concert (well, 12:30pm, actually) in San Francisco.
+It's just about time for our Tuesday, October 23 noontime concert (well, 12:30pm, actually) at Old St. Mary's in San Francisco.
 Free admission, donations accepted.

-The orchestra was conducted by Paul Schrage.
+The orchestra is conducted by Paul Schrage.
 Paul was George Cleve's last student and is proud to carry on the tradition with the Midsummer Mozart Festival.
-The Festival featured Ani Bukujian, who was recently named Principal Second Violinist for the San Francisco Ballet.
+This year's Festival featured Ani Bukujian, who was recently named Principal Second Violinist for the San Francisco Ballet.

 As we plan for the Festival's future, your support will help us continue to serve the Bay Area by producing exciting, moving, and affordable performances that audiences have grown to love.
 Please consider making a donation to help sustain this Bay Area tradition.

 Our address is PO BOX 882754, San Francisco CA 94188.
 Join our e-mail list using the white button at left.